How Your Law Firm Can Account for Client Retainers in QuickBooks

 Practical Accounting Software Tips for Practicing Attorneys

-The following steps can be used when your clients pay fees in advance, and when your state allows you to deposit the funds into your law firm's checking account.
+The following steps can be used in Quickbooks when your clients pay fees in advance, and when your state allows you to deposit the funds into your law firm's checking account.

 - Go to the List menu.